 Can You Use Any PC Case?

 Most parts will come with at least basic measurements for size, and you can use these to narrow your choices for a case.
-That said, plenty of cases out there are made for all the common sizes of parts you might want to use.
+That said, plenty of cases are made for all the common sizes of parts you might want to use.

-However, it is not the best idea as a long-term strategy, and there are several huge advantages to using a PC case for your desktop.
+However, it is not the best idea as a long-term strategy, and there are several advantages to using a PC case for your desktop.
 Many good cases can be had inexpensively, and there are also options for customized pieces.